 Finally, technicians should check for debris inside the roll-up housing, which can cause interference with the vinyl.
 Occasionally, the strangest items find their way into cover housings.
 Experienced technicians tell stories of everything from swim noodles, skimmer lids and bathing suits, to raccoons, snakes and other assorted wildlife.
 These items will cause the cover to bind up while trying to open, so technicians need to keep their eyes open and stay vigilant.

-By spending five to 10 minutes evaluating the entire pool area and methodically following the proper diagnostic steps, a pool cover technician’s time on-site can be more efficient and effective.
+A thorough approach By spending five to 10 minutes evaluating the entire pool area and methodically following the proper diagnostic steps, a pool cover technician’s time on-site can be more efficient and effective.
 Of course, all this is moot if he or she does not communicate well with the customer.
 If any major components need to be repaired or replaced, technicians need to explain the problem and present the pool owner with options.
 Then, once a course of action has been decided upon and repairs have been completed, the technician must communicate one more time, to make sure the owner knows what has been accomplished and answer all of their questions.
 That’s what turns a good service call into a great customer experience.